Luisinhoas/Causal-Inference-GP1-/README.md

 (ii) It does not have a direct effect on the outcome variable, only indirectly through the treatment variable.
 A reliable implementation of an IV must satisfy these two criteria and utilize a sufficient sample size to allow for reasonable estimation of the treatment effect.
 If the first assumption is not satisfied, implying that the IV is associated with the outcome, then estimation of the IV effect may be biased.
 If the second assumption is not satisfied, implying that the IV does not affect the treatment variable then the random error will tend to have the same effect as the treatment.
 When selecting an IV, one must ensure that it only affects whether or not the treatment is received and is not associated with the outcome variable.

-Although IVs can control for confounding and measurement error in observational studies they have some limitations.
-We must be careful when dealing with many confounders and also if the correlation between the IV and the exposure variables is small.
-Both weak instruments and confounders produce large standard error which results in imprecise and biased results.
-Even when the two key assumptions are satisfied and the sample size is large, IVs cannot be used as a substitute for the use of clinical trials to make causal inference, although they are often useful in answering questions that an observational study can not.
-In general, instrumental variables are most suitable for studies in which there are only moderate to small confounding effects.
-They are least useful when there are strong confounding effects.

 ### Limitations:

 Although IVs can control for confounding and measurement error in observational studies they have some limitations.
 We must be careful when dealing with many confounders and also if the correlation between the IV and the exposure variables is small.
 Both weak instruments and confounders produce large standard error which results in imprecise and biased results.
 Even when the two key assumptions are satisfied and the sample size is large, IVs cannot be used as a substitute for the use of clinical trials to make causal inference, although they are often useful in answering questions that an observational study can not.
 In general, instrumental variables are most suitable for studies in which there are only moderate to small confounding effects.
 They are least useful when there are strong confounding effects.

 ## Check "Year" as a proper IV.